hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 Now that we have our files and directory structure, we are ready to begin our ChIP-Seq analysis.
 For any NGS analysis method, our first step in the workflow is to explore the quality of our reads prior to aligning them to the reference genome and proceeding with downstream analyses.

 We will use FastQC to get a good idea of the overall quality of our data.
-We will use FastQC to identify whether any samples appear to be outliers, to examine our data for contamination.
+We will use FastQC to identify whether any samples appear to be outliers and to examine our data for contamination.

 ### FASTQC